Rates for counseling and psychotherapy are as follows…

 - $250 for 75 min session

-- Mini Intensives for Couples Therapy (3-hour sessions) are available by request, please email for more information and pricing
+- Mini Intensives for Couples Therapy (3-hour sessions) are available by request, please visit the webpage for more information

 Beth Jackson, LMFT-A, provisionally licensed, associate-level clinician:

 We are private pay and do not accept insurance at this time.
 Please see our Frequently Asked Questions to learn more about why we are private pay.
 We can provide superbills if clients have out-of-network mental health coverage, and clients must confirm their coverage with their insurance.
 Clients pay the full fee in session and then will be responsible for filing for reimbursement with their insurance company.
 We cannot guarantee reimbursement and do not work directly with any insurance companies.
 Please note – couples therapy is not usually covered by insurance.
 We suggest contacting your insurance provider to learn about out-of-network behavioral health coverage.

 We offer a free 15-minute phone consult for all new clients prior to your first session.
 Finding a good therapeutic match is incredibly important for getting the most out of counseling, and this consult allows us both to discover if we will be a good fit.

 Click here to contact us and let’s set up a time to discuss what you need right now and if one of us might be the right practitioner for you.

 Payment is due at time of service.
 We currently accept debit/credit card, cash or checks made payable to: Head + Heart Integrative Psychotherapy.
 We do not accept insurance at this time.
 (Why?
 Read more on my FAQ page)